racross1/rick-and-morty/README.md

 * ...

 To Do
-- Logout functionality
-- Sort Quest index page by most recent
-- More analytics
-- User analytics message (string)
+- update formatting on analytics page

 Later
 - Seed thoughtfully
+- Try to break it / debug

+Stretch
+- leveling system
+- More analytics